nzaker/ATOMAP/doc/finding_atom_lattices.rst

 This will be dealt with in the tutorial :ref:`analysing_atom_lattices`.

 If want to analyse many images of the same atomic structure, the process can be made more automatic by using process parameters.
-Process parameters are treated in :ref:`automatation`.
+Process parameters are treated in :ref:`automation`.

 A simple cubic structure
 ========================